|Date 18 holes||1897|

 |Home Clubs||Lanark Golf Club (1851)|

-Lanark Golf Club was founded on 4th October 1851 by a meeting of 25 local golfers and began playing on Lanark Moor.
-There were reports of local residents playing golf before this date.
-Robert Lithgow, William Lithgow, John Vassie and Thomas Purdie, all future Captains of the Club, were reputed to have been playing on the moor on four holes for some time before the club was formed.
+Lanark Golf Club was founded on 4th October 1851 by a meeting of 25 local golfers, though there were reports of local residents playing golf on Lanark Moor before this date.
+Robert Lithgow, William Lithgow, John Vassie and Thomas Purdie, all future Captains of the Club, were reputed to have been playing over four holes on the moor for some time before the club was formed.
 Tradition was that they added an extra hole when a new member joined.

 The Club adopted the rules of the St Andrews golfers on 8th July 1854.